 Because of a strict interpretation of Psalms 150, which states, “Let every thing that hath breath praise the Lord.
 Praise ye the Lord”, The Eastern Orthodox and Eastern Catholic Churches perform liturgies exclusively in a cappella style with no instruments.

-Then, bring along Pitch Perfect two years later.
-Anna Kendrick wound up getting so much fan attention from the song “When I’m Gone” that she simply performed with a plastic cup as an audition in the movie, that she went into the studio and recorded the song with instruments and wound up selling to quadruple platinum.
+Bring along Pitch Perfect two years later.
+Anna Kendrick wound up getting so much fan attention from the song “When I’m Gone”, that she went into the studio and recorded the song with instruments and wound up selling to quadruple platinum.
 But the song brought the movie more attention and a cappella once again got to shine.

 As you can see, a cappella is a genre of music that is here to stay.
-If you are interested in trying a cappella for yourself, here are some suggestions for the try.
+If you are interested in trying a cappella for yourself, here are some suggestions.

 Singing a cappella involves producing a song entirely using your voice as opposed to being accompanied by instruments.
 While it requires ordinary singing skills, such as maintaining pitch and harmonizing, it also takes a good ear to be able to separate the individual sounds in a song.